influxdata/docs-v2/content/influxdb/cloud-iox/reference/sql/functions/time-series.md

 ---
-title: SQL time series functions
+title: SQL time and date functions
-list_title: Time series functions
+list_title: Time and date functions
 description: >
   Use functions unique to working with time series data.
 menu: